-Here are all the winners from the BAFTAS 2020 - rolling list
+Here are all the winners from the BAFTAS 2020

 Charlize Theron – Bombshell

-Renée Zellweger – Judy
+Renée Zellweger – Judy – winner

 Leading Actor